 The side effect profile in elderly patients was generally similar to that seen in pediatric and other adult patients.
 In general, dose selection for an elderly patient should be approached cautiously, considering other existing medical conditions.

 As with all therapeutic proteins, there is a potential for developing antibodies to VPRIV.
-In clinical studies, 1 of 54 patients who had not previously been treated with ERT, who were then treated with VPRIV, developed antibodies.
+In clinical studies, 1 of 54 (2%) patients who had not previously been treated with ERT, who were then treated with VPRIV, developed antibodies.
+One additional patient developed antibodies to VPRIV during an extension study.
 It is unknown if having antibodies to VPRIV is associated with a higher risk of infusion reactions.
 Patients with an immune response to other enzyme replacement therapies who are switching to VPRIV should continue to be monitored for antibodies to VPRIV.